edualm/covid-stats-pt/README.md

 ![Snapshot](https://github.com/edualm/covid-stats-pt/workflows/Snapshot/badge.svg)

-Telegram bot that parses the official COVID-19 data for Portugal and sends them daily to you by Telegram.
+Telegram bot that parses the official COVID-19 data for Portugal and sends it daily to you via Telegram.

 Published under the public domain.